 - “I have finished my interviews but early analyses suggest a particular data gap.
 How should I fix it?”

 - “Here is my result.
 It’s the opposite of what I expected.
 What do you think is going on?”

 For questions, please email firstname.lastname@example.org.

-Our first international VIB semester will begin in January 2021, with presentations from students from inequality centers across Europe:
+Our first international VIB semester began in January 2021, with presentations from students from inequality centers across Europe: